jsgubin/aa/rebuttal.md

 # Reviewer 2

 >While reduction based approaches usually enjoy a simplified analysis, in practice they are more difficult to implement due to their need to maintain delicate objective reduction properties.
-Usually these properties dependson unknown problem parameters, e.g. smoothness, which limits the applicability of this type of methods.
+Usually these properties depends on unknown problem parameters, e.g. smoothness, which limits the applicability of this type of methods.
 I would not blame the authors for this drawback since it is a common problem of the reduction based approaches, but I cannot strongly recommend this work due to this reason.

 R: